lrsjng/jquery-fracs/README.md

-# jQuery.fracs v0.7
+# jQuery.fracs

-Please have a look at the [project page](http://larsjung.de/fracs) for documentation.
+For documentation and a demo visit the [project page](http://larsjung.de/fracs).
-There is also a [demo](http://larsjung.de/fracs/demo) of some features.

-[jQuery.fracs](http://larsjung.de/fracs) is provided under the terms of the MIT License.
+jQuery.fracs is provided under the terms of the [MIT License](http://github.com/lrsjng/jQuery.fracs/blob/master/LICENSE.txt).

 ## Changelog